 - a.
 Clearly states that it is only an estimate; - b.
 Is based upon the length of the contract term; - c.
 If it includes expenses in the calculation they are representative of the usual level of expenses claimed and reflect the individual's actual circumstances; - d.
 Clearly shows an explanation of how the gross pay is calculated; - e.
-Clearly states deductions including but not limited to: Employer's NI, Apprenticeship Levy, Health and Social Care Levy (from 06.04.2023), Employee's NI, Income Tax (If there is reference to Company deductions or Employment costs, the illustration must clearly state what these are); - f.
-Clearly states the default holiday position as either advanced or accrued; - g.
-Clearly lists the assumptions used including if pension contributions have been excluded from the illustration; - Clearly shows your company margin; - Does not use unquantifiable savings (such as potential P87 claims, employee discount schemes or similar) to increase the worker's pay; (Any unquantifiable savings should not be included on the illustration)
+Clearly states deductions including but not limited to: Employer's NI, Apprenticeship Levy, Employee's NI, Income Tax (If there is reference to Company deductions or Employment costs, the illustration must clearly state what these are); - Clearly states the default holiday position as either advanced or accrued; - Clearly lists the assumptions used including if pension contributions have been excluded from the illustration; - Clearly shows your company margin; - Does not use unquantifiable savings (such as potential P87 claims, employee discount schemes or similar) to increase the worker's pay; (Any unquantifiable savings should not be included on the illustration)